CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 * [Blue Ocean](https://www.jenkins.io/doc/book/blueocean/) is a UI designed to improve user experience.

 * [Pipeline: Stage View](https://plugins.jenkins.io/pipeline-stage-view/) and [Pipeline: Graph View](https://plugins.jenkins.io/pipeline-graph-view/) are visualization plugins that aim to offer the same functionality as, and eventually replace, Blue Ocean UI.

+### Travis CI Overview

+* [Travis CI](https://travis-ci.com/) is a hosted, distributed CI solution for projects hosted on GitHub, BitBucket, and others.

+* To run a test with CI, link your GitHub account with Travis and select a repo and create a `.travis.yml` file that defines how the build should be executed.

+### Executing Build with Travis CI

+The following are build options that can be defined in a `.travis.yml` file, options marked with an asterisk are optional:

+* `before_install`
+* `install`
+* `before_script`